Obama presses Abbas to help break stalemate with Israel

 Although the terms under discussion for the framework accord have not been published, Palestinians say early indications suggest they will be offered less than what former U.S. President Bill Clinton laid out in 2000 in the so-called Clinton Parameters.

-Additional reporting by Nidal al-Mughrabi in Gaza and Susan Heavey, Steve Holland and Lesley Wroughton in Washington; Editing by Tom Brown, David Gregorio and Peter Cooney
+Additional reporting by Nidal al-Mughrabi in Gaza and Susan Heavey and Steve Holland in Washington; Editing by Tom Brown and David Gregorio